Cabdulahi555/Assignments/CISC187/week-1/assignment-1.md

 ```
 This will fill up our array, and output all elemts, 100 total.

+Size for each element of the array will depend on which data type we decide to use.
+In my instance, the int will hold 4 bytes every element.

 ### Question 3
 For an array containing 100 elements, provide the number of steps the following operations would take: (theoretical) - 6 pts